 Apple bets on a legacy iPhone 8 design and retains the familiar home button placement, while the G6 intros a forward-looking 2:1 aspect ratio.

 Apple used the same “surfboard” design for the iPhone 8 that its adherents know and have been accustomed to for a few years now, but introduced a brand new glass back so that it can throw in wireless charging.
 It undoubtedly feels premium and solid in the hand, but will break easier than the predecessor's metal housing if you drop it.
 That's not a con against the G6, of course, as this one also sports an all-glass design that is not immune to shattering when it hits the pavement.

-phone spends a lot of time flat on a desk or not, but LG's placement has one other benefit that might tip the scales in its favor.
+Looking around the phones, we find different fingerprint scanner solutions, as Apple traditionally places its Touch ID sensor at the front, while LG has a combined lock/fingerprint key at the back.
+Which approach you prefer probably depends on whether your phone spends a lot of time flat on a desk or not, but LG's placement has one other benefit that might tip the scales in its favor.

 Yes, we are talking about screen-to-body ratio, as moving the home key and finger scanner duties at the back, shrinking the bezels all around, and implementing an unorthodox display proportions has allowed LG to stuff a largish 5.7” display in a body akin to a 5.2-incher, while the iPhone's top and bottom bezels encroach too much in comparison.

 But needless to say, the iPhone with its 4.7” screen is still the more ergonomic and manageable to hold and operate with one hand.

 Both displays cover the DCI-P3 “wide color” gamut, but the iPhone 8 exhibits more credible presentation and better outdoor visibility.